sgibson91/binderhub-deploy/README.md

 The output will be printed to your terminal and the files will be pushed to blob storage, as in the button deployment.
 See the [Retrieving Deployment Output from Azure](#Retrieving-Deployment-Output-from-Azure) section for how to return these files.

-## Customising your BinderHub Deployment
+## :art: Customising your BinderHub Deployment

 Customising your BinderHub deployment is as simple as editing `config.yaml` and/or `secret.yaml` and then upgrading the BinderHub Helm Chart.
 The Helm Chart can be upgraded by running [`upgrade.sh`](./upgrade.sh) (make sure you have the CLIs installed by running [`setup.sh`](./setup.sh) first).